Search by Keyword

 On April 30th, 1987, the full British “Rubber Soul” album was officially released in the US in the compact disc format.
 George Martin’s 1986 stereo mix of “Girl” was included, which has a slightly different panning of the lead vocals and bass guitar (see “Recording History” for more details).
 This new mix was also contained on the remastered version of the CD that was released on September 9th, 2009.

-The second in a series of Capitol box sets entitled “The Capitol Albums, Vol. 2” was released on April 11th, 2006 which included the entire “Rubber Soul” album as available in America in the 60’s.
+The second in a series of Capitol box sets entitled “The Capitol Albums, Vol. 2” was released on April 11th, 2006 and included the entire “Rubber Soul” album as available in America in the 60’s.
 Both the stereo and mono versions of the album are included, so the original 1965 stereo mix of "Girl" was made available on CD for the first time on this release.
+On initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix of the entire "Rubber Soul" album," which was a method that combined both the left and right channels of the stereo mix to create a mono mix.
+Therefore, the mono mix of "Girl" in this set was initially prepared in this way, the error being corrected on subsequent pressings.

 Another place to find the original stereo mix, as well as the original mono mix, is on the box set “The Beatles In Mono,” which was released on September 9th, 2009.